 Maine

-• Employment excluded from overtime laws: Auto mechanics, parts clerks, and salespersons; hotels, motels, and restaurants; canning, freezing, packing, and shipping produce and perishable foods.
+- Employment excluded from overtime laws: Auto mechanics, parts clerks, and salespersons; hotels, motels, and restaurants; and those canning, freezing, packing, and shipping produce and perishable foods.

-Notes: Employee cannot be required to work more than 80 hours of overtime in any 2-Week period.
+Notes: Employee cannot be required to work more than 80 hours of overtime in any two-week period.

 Maryland

-• Time and a half after 40 hours per Week; 48 hours for bowling alleys and residential employees caring for the sick, aged, or mentally ill in institutions other than hospitals; 60 hours for agricultural work.
+- Time and a half after 40 hours per week; 48 hours for bowling alleys and residential employees caring for the sick, aged, or mentally ill in institutions other than hospitals; and 60 hours for agricultural work.

 Massachusetts

-• Employment excluded from overtime laws: Agriculture, farming, fishing; hotel, motel, or restaurant; seasonal workers less than 5 months; hospital, nursing home, or rest home; public transit.
+- Employment excluded from overtime laws: Agriculture, farming, and fishing; hotels, motels, or restaurants; seasonal workers employed fewer than five months; hospital, nursing home, or rest home employees; and those working in public transit.

-Notes: Time and a half as overtime unless already paid that rate as part of regular compensation.
+Notes: Time and a half is the rate for overtime unless an employee is already paid that rate as part of his or her regular compensation.

 Michigan

-• Employment overtime laws apply to: Employers of 2 or more employees.
+- Employment overtime laws apply to employers of two or more employees.

 Minnesota